vmorariu/figtree/readme.txt

 Date:     2007-06-26
 Modified: 2008-01-29

-This is a new version of the IFGT library that is based on the original IFGT library and FIGTree code by Vikas C. Raykar and Changjiang Yang.
-Improvements include bug fixes, a new parameter selection algorithm, the addition of the tree-based data structure, and a C interface.
+FIGTree is based on the original IFGT library and FIGTree code by Vikas C. Raykar and Changjiang Yang.
+Improvements include bug fixes, a new parameter selection algorithm, the addition of the tree-based data structure, and a C/C++ interface.

 The library can be compiled both as a set MEX DLL files to provide a Matlab interface and also as a DLL that provides a C interface.
 The